 At Tunstead, we value reading as a key life skill and are dedicated to enabling our pupils to not only achieve academically but also to have a lifelong love of books and take pleasure from reading.
 To ensure we teach reading successfully we implement the following across the whole school:

-- Each child from Reception to Year 6 has access to the school library or class readers and can take a book home to share with family.
+- Each child from Nursery to Year 6 has access to the school library or class readers and can take a book home to share with family.

 - Each classroom has a reading area which contains a selection of books which are changed regularly.
 A selection of books are directly linked to the class topic; this offers opportunities for children to apply their reading skills across the curriculum.